rodneyddd/Wave-Collapse-Model-for-Map-Generation/README.md

         Node** sur_Node;
 ```

-  A difference form my original appoarch is that I added 2 new functions "*checkState()*" and "*updateState(Node* node)*".
-Checkstate is used to update the sur_Nodes
-states base on the change of the current node for example if the node became a 3 then the surrond state should be a {2,3,4} and their anti_states a {1,5}.
+The only difference between my initial approach and this one is that I added two additional functions: *checkState()* and *updateState(Node* node)*.
+Checkstate is used to update the sur_Nodes states based on the current node's change.
+For example, if the node became a 3, the surrond state should be a 2,3,4 and their anti_states should be a 1,5.
-The differnce of this approach was that i was try to have to map change the sur_node state but it is alot easier to do it locally.
+The difference in this approach is that I tried to map change the sur_node state, but it is much easier to do it locally.
 </br>

 ### Map
-  The map obj was were some complications arouse.
-I create a consturctor to make a 2d array based on a user input for size but I was creat in the pointer incorrectly.</br>
+  The map obj was where I had some issues.
+I create a constructor to make a 2d array based on a user input for size but I was creating the pointer incorrectly.</br>
   ```
   obj*  arr  = new obj[10]   👎 ❌
   obj** arr = new obj*[10]   👍 ✔
   ```
-  The map is alot simpler all the hard work is done in the node class (aka the updating of the surronding nodes).
-The only job the map has is to create the 2d map and start the wave collapse.
-The wave is now inside of a while loop -> when a position is choosen then the wave start and it update around the node base on that change.
+  The map is significantly simpler because the majority of the hard activities, notably the updating of the surrounding nodes, are done within the node class.
+The major responsibility of the map is to generate the 2D map and start the wave collapse.
+The wave collapse method is now contained within a while loop.
+The wave starts when a position is chosen and spreads to surrounding nodes based on that change.

 </br>